Chapter 70. Other Provisions

 3VAC5-70-190.
 Waiver of banquet license tax; qualifications; restrictions and conditions; exceptions.

-A. Pursuant to § 4.1-111 of the Code of Virginia, the board may waive the banquet license tax for a duly organized not-for-profit corporation or association holding a nonprofit event.
+A. The Virginia Alcoholic Beverage Control Authority (authority) may waive the banquet license tax for a duly organized not-for-profit corporation or association holding a nonprofit event.
 A "nonprofit event" means income from the event shall not exceed expenses for the event.
-Fixed costs, including but not limited to staff salaries, rent, utilities and depreciation, shall not be included as expenses.
+Fixed costs, including staff salaries, rent, utilities, and depreciation, shall not be included as expenses.

 B. 1.
 The applicant shall sign an affidavit certifying the not-for-profit status of the corporation or association and that the event being held is nonprofit.

-2. The applicant may serve alcoholic beverages in any combination, the amount to be no more than that which equals the total alcohol content by volume in two kegs of beer (31 gallons).
+2. The applicant may serve alcoholic beverages in any combination in an amount that equals no more than the total alcohol content by volume in two kegs of beer (31 gallons).

-3. The granting of a waiver is limited to two events per fiscal year (July 1 - June 30) for any qualifying corporation or association.
+3. The granting of a waiver is limited to two events per fiscal year (July 1 through June 30) for any qualifying corporation or association.

-C. The board may issue a permit authorizing a variance from subdivision B 2 for good cause shown.
+C. The authority may issue a permit authorizing a variance from subdivision B 2 of this section for good cause shown.

 Statutory Authority